virtual-labs/exp-stereological-principles-iitk/experiment/aim.md

-Stereological principles for quantitative metallography and digital image processing and microstructural analysis.
+To study and apply the stereological principles for quantitative metallography, digital image processing and microstructural analysis.